MIC-DKFZ/radioactive/readme.md

 Checkpoint from SAM-Med3D obtained on the relevant repository

 ## Directory Structure
-List requirements on directory strucutre (ie Ts, nifti files, and in line with AMOS that x is the superior axis.
-Hopefully can change that)
+Please store your volumes and labels like data
+  ├── imagesTs
+  │ ├── word_0025.nii.gz
+  │ ├── ...
+  ├── labelsTs
+  │ ├── word_0025.nii.gz
+  │ ├── ...
+  ├── ...
+  ├── dataset.json

+In particular:
+* Images are only drawn from the TEST folders, so imagesTr and LabelsTr will be ignored
+* Only nifti files are supported currently
+* dataset.json file must be included, and is used to find the foreground labels and what they correspond to.

 ## Use
+### Prompt Generation

 Point prompts are generated first to permit using the same prompts for each model.
 Generate them with `generate_points.py` taking flags
 - -tdp, or --test_data_path: Where the query images are stored (in the directory structure specified in Directory Strucutre)
-- -rp, or --results_path: Where the prompts file is to be stored.
-Use the same directory in `validation.py` for the segmentation maps
+- -rp, or --results_path: Where the prompts file should be stored.
+Use the same directory in `validation.py` for the segmentation maps.
-- -nc, or --n_clicks [default = 5]: The number of clicks to generate per volume per foreground label (for 3D models) or per slice containing foreground per foreground label (for 2D models). (to implement: allow the first click to be used as a seed prompt and use cleverer interactive point generation methods than just the random generation.)
+- -nc, or --n_clicks [default = 5]: The number of clicks to generate per volume per foreground label (for 3D models) or per slice containing foreground per foreground label (for 2D models).

 For example:
 ```